University Innovation Lab

 The Binghamton University Innovation Scholars program combines academics, experiential learning, networking and mentorship to teach students how to solve large, unstructured problems.
 By fostering interdisciplinary skill sets, the program helps our students create comprehensive solutions for the economy's greatest challenges.

-With construction of a state-of-the-art innovation lab on campus underway, the Innovation Scholars will have a dedicated space for teaching, learning and creating.
+With construction of a state-of-the-art innovation lab completed in 2021, the Innovation Scholars now have a dedicated space for teaching, learning and creating.

 With an emphasis on design-thinking, new students are taught how to break local and global problems down into four simple questions: